 Lead Filtering and Management

 “For an increasing number of B2B organizations, this is becoming less relevant.
-The abundance of data on a targeted market segment makes it possible to move to a “contacts only” customer data structure.
-This brings every account and contact into the CRM,” its researchers said.
+The abundance of data on a targeted market segment makes it possible to move to a ‘contacts only’ customer data structure.
+This brings every account and contact into the CRM.”

 Social Media Management

-This allows for the distribution of content across most major social platforms from one interface.
+An automated marketing system allows for the distribution of content across most major social media platforms from one interface.
 Marketers no longer have to manage each account individually.
-This can increase security because social media account managers don’t need access to the underlying login credentials.
-Rather, they receive access via the automation platform.
+The result is saved time and increased security since social media account managers don’t need access to underlying login credentials — just access to the automation platform.

 Common Marketing Automation Integrations

 Many webinar solutions offer an installed package that connects with the marketing automation platform.
 The automation platform can then access the webinar tool's engagement data.
-This can generate valuable insights since someone who stays throughout the webinar will have a higher engagement than someone registered but did not attend.
+With this information, the marketing software can generate valuable insights, since someone who stays throughout the webinar will have a higher engagement than someone that registered but did not attend.

-It's also very common to integrate marketing automation with a chat platform, according to Lechner-Becker.
+It's also very common to integrate marketing automation technology with a chat platform, according to Lechner-Becker.
 API connectors can lead to several other integrations for marketing automation.

-Bots and Data Connections Without The Need for Code
+Bots and Data Connections Without the Need for Code